-Academy at the Lakes is accredited by the Florida Council of Independent Schools (FCIS) and by Cognia, formerly the Southern Association of Colleges and Schools (SACS).
+Academy at the Lakes is accredited by the Florida Council of Independent Schools (FCIS) and AdvancEd (formerly SACS, or the Southern Association of Colleges and Schools).
 The school is a full member of the National Association of Independent Schools (NAIS) and the Bay Area Association of Independent School (BAAIS).